tokamak-network/titan-asset-withdraw-etherscan-guide/withdrawFinalize/EN/README.md

 For more information about the Titan Network sunset, please refer to our [official announcement](https://medium.com/tokamak-network/tokamak-network-to-sunset-titan-b4471019c92).

 > **Important Note**: If you have multiple pending withdrawals, each transaction must be finalized separately.
-The estimated gas cost per finalization is approximately ...
-ETH.

 ## Steps